stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 mansion claimed my gaze, most of them decrepit and boarded up amidst neglected grounds, but one or two in each street shewing signs of occupancy.
 In Washington Street there was a row of four or five in excellent repair and with finely tended lawns and gardens.
-The most sumptuous of these&mdash;with wide terraced parterres extending back the whole way to Lafayette Street&mdash;I took to be the home of Old Man Marsh, the afflicted refinery owner.
+The most sumptuous of these--with wide terraced parterres extending back the whole way to Lafayette Street--I took to be the home of Old Man Marsh, the afflicted refinery owner.

   In all these streets no living thing was visible, and I wondered at the complete